Butt Pain During Pregnancy: Causes, Diagnosis And Treatment

 • Try comfort measures including massages, tubs, showers, cold or hot compress, and birth ball and mental strategies such as music and other relaxation techniques to manage labor pain.

-• Opt pharmacological options such as inhalation of nitrous oxide, intravenous opioid injections, and local anesthetics to help reduce severe labor pain, only if indicated by your doctor or during your stay at the hospital.
+• Opt for pharmacological options such as inhalation of nitrous oxide, intravenous opioid injections, and local anesthetics to help reduce severe labor pain, only if indicated by your doctor or during your stay at the hospital.

 • A doctor or midwife may recommend epidural block or spinal analgesia to numb specific body areas for labor pain relief.